sunny4lab-project/Active-Directory-VM-Lab/README.md

 **Windows Client Virtual Machines:** These VMs will join the domain and be used to simulate a typical networked environment.

-**Network Configuration:** Ensure communication between the server and client VMs, configure DNS, and optionally set up DHCP.
+**Network Configuration:** Ensure communication between the server and client VMs, configure DNS, and also set up DHCP.

 **Active Directory Configuration:** Promote the server to a domain controller, create a new AD forest, and manage users, groups, and policies.

+ **We will also set up the following as well**

+- Show the creation of an Organizational Unit for better user management.
+- Delve into the intricacies of Routing and Remote Access to emulate a corporate intranet.
+- Configure the Network Interface Card (NIC), ensuring local and internet connectivity.
+- Demonstrate mass user management by leveraging PowerShell to batch-add over 1000 users.
+- Interact with our client machine, simulating a login process using one of our newly added users.

 By the end of this project, you will have a fully functional AD environment in a virtual lab, enabling you to explore and experiment with various AD features and configurations.

+# **Technologies Used:**

+- Oracle VirtualBox
+- ISO Files for Windows Server 2019
+- Windows 10 pro
+- Powershell